ep1cman/DnD-Card-Generator/README.md

   actions:
     Scimitar: +4, 5 ft., 5 (1d6 + 2) slashing damage.
     Shortbow: +4, range 80/320 ft., 5 (1d6 + 2) piercing damage.
+  legendary:
+    - This is a special goblin, who for the the sake of this example can take 3 legendary actions, choosing from the options below.
+Only one legendary action can be used at a time and only at the end of another creature's turn.
+The goblin regains spent legendary actions at the start of its turn.<br/>
+    - Poison Gas: The goblin is able to "naturally" produce a noxious poison gas cloud, that causes 1 (1d4) of poison damage
 ```